pukara-dev/culture/docs/be-professional/be-professional.md

 # How to be a professional - Pukara

-At Pukara, professionalism is about more than just doing a job — it's about living by principles that define who we are.
+One of our prospects asked us, "Are you professional?", which led us to reflect on this and write this article.
+For Pukara, professionalism is about more than just doing a job: it's about living by principles that define who we are.
 Some of these values are reflected in the video “[Aprenda a tocar PANDEIRO em 2 minutos](https://www.youtube.com/watch?v=AM4KVoSpQ2M)”.

 ## Goals
 Professionals set clear, achievable goals and work towards them with determination.
 At Pukara, we focus on goals that drive our growth and add value to our clients.